Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Introduction

-Our starting point here is to prove that the Ruelle-Perron-Frobenius operator $\cL_{f,\phi}$ associated to local diffeomorphisms is always differentiable with respect to the dynamics and potential as an a linear operator in $L(C^{r}(M,\mathbb R), C^{r-1}(M,\mathbb R))$ for $r\ge 1$.
-In fact we also deduce a chain-rule like formula for the derivative of the transfer operators $\cL^n_{f,\phi}$ in the space of linear operators as above.
-Then we prove that topological pressure $\Ptop(f,\phi)$ and equilibrium states $\mu_{f,\phi}$ can be obtained as limits involving $\cL^n_{f,\phi} (1)$ of the $(\cL_{f,\phi}^{*})^n \eta$, where $\cL_{f,\phi}^{*}$ stands for the dual of the transfer operator and $\eta$ is a fixed probability measure.
-Therefore the program to prove differentiability of many thermodynamical quantities has been carried out with success by proving that these are limit of differentiable objects with uniform derivatives.
-To the best of our knowledge these are the first differentiabiliy formulas for the topological pressure and equilibrium states for multidimensional non-uniformly expanding maps.
+Our starting point here is to prove that the Ruelle-Perron-Frobenius operator $\cL_{f,\phi}$ associated to local diffeomorphisms is always differentiable with respect to the dynamics and potential as an a linear operator in $L(C^{r+\al}(M,\mathbb R), C^{r-1}(M,\mathbb R))$ for $r\ge 1$.
+Recall the transfer operator may be discontinuous as an element in $L(C^{r}(M,\mathbb R), C^{r}(M,\mathbb R))$.
+Then we deduce a chain-rule like formula for the derivative of the transfer operators $\cL^n_{f,\phi}$ as operators in $L(C^{r+\al}(M,\mathbb R), C^{r-1}(M,\mathbb R))$.
+The program to prove differentiability of many thermodynamical quantities is to prove that these quantities are limit of differentiable objects with uniform derivatives.
+In the case of the topological pressure and the equilibrium states we prove that topological pressure $\Ptop(f,\phi)$ and equilibrium states $\mu_{f,\phi}$ can be obtained as limits involving $\cL^n_{f,\phi} (1)$ of the $(\cL_{f,\phi}^{*})^n \eta$, where $\cL_{f,\phi}^{*}$ stands for the dual of the transfer operator and $\eta$ is a fixed probability measure.
+This has been carried out with success and we are able to provide uniform bounds for the derivatives of this expressions in terms of derivatives involving the transfer operator.
+To the best of our knowledge these are the first differentiability formulas for the topological pressure and equilibrium states for multidimensional non-uniformly expanding maps.

-The second main purpose in this article is to obtain some stability of the limit laws with respect to the dynamics and potential.
+The second main goal of this article is to prove stability of the limit laws with respect to the dynamics and potential.
 On the one hand the spectral gap property and the the differentiability of the topological pressure is well known to imply a central limit theorem and a local large deviations principle.
 On the other hand, we prove that the correlation function associated to the maximal entropy measure is smooth with respect to the dynamical system $f$ and convergent to zero.
 In consequence, we deduce that the mean and variance in the central limit theorem vary smoothly with respect to $f$.
 Continuity results are obtained for more general equilibrium states.
 In addition, we use a continuous inverse mapping theorem for fibered maps to deduce that the large deviations rate function vary continuously with respect to the dynamical system and potential.
 To the best of our knowledge the previous results are new even in the uniformly hyperbolic setting.

 This paper is organized as follows.
 In Section~\ref{s.statements}, we describe the setting of our results and state our main results on the regularity of the thermodynamical quantities and the applications to the stability of the limit laws.
 Some preliminary results are given in Section~\ref{s.preliminaries}, while our main results concerning the differentiability of topological pressure, conformal measures and equilibrium states are proven in Section~\ref{sec:diff}.
 In Sections~\ref{subsec:smooth.cor} and~\ref{sec:CLT} we prove that the correlation function is convergent to zero in the $C^1$-topology and obtain the differentiability of mean and variance in the central limit theorem.
 A local large deviations principle and the regularity of the rate function is discussed in Section~\ref{sec:deviations} .
 Finally, some applications and examples are discussed in Section~\ref{s.examples}.